dream-horizon-org/raven-thunder/docs/docs/getting-started/core-entities.md

 - Ensure proper rendering before deployment
 - Preview different states and scenarios

-### Pre-requisites

-To access the Real-Time Nudge management panel:

-1. **Raise a Request on Shield**
-   - Request access with group name: `manageUserCom`
-   - Link: [Shield Request Portal](https://shield.dream11.com) (or your organization's Shield portal)

-2. **Get Approvals**
-   - Wait for all required approvals
-   - Once approved, you'll have access to the Nudge management interface

-3. **Access the Panel**
-   - View and manage nudges through the Admin API
-   - Create, update, and preview nudges
-   - Monitor nudge performance

 ### State Machine in Nudges

 A **State Machine** is a tool used to model the behavior of a system or feature that moves through a series of predefined stages (or "states") based on specific user actions or events.